 - Cosmic Horror Story: The Mind Parasites, in which Lovecraftian monsters get into the Jungian shared unconsciousness as a means of attacking human minds - from the inside.

-- Eldritch Abomination: Wilson has written several novels in the spirit of HP Lovecraft using his themes and locations.
+- Eldritch Abomination: Wilson wrote several novels in the spirit of H. P. Lovecraft using his themes and locations.
 The Mind Parasites is extremely Lovecraftian.

 - One-Book Author: The Outsider is by far the most popular book he ever wrote, and nothing else he wrote was as highly-praised by critics and readers.

 - Sealed Evil in a Can: The premise of novel The Space Vampires (later filmed as Lifeforce).